6941 W. Archer Ave. Chicago, IL 60638

 What Is Occlusal Disease?

-When your upper and lower teeth fit together the right way, it creates a healthy balance between your teeth, jaw muscles, and jaw joints (TMJ).
+When your upper and lower teeth fit together properly, it creates a healthy balance among your teeth, jaw muscles, and jaw joints (TMJ).
 This balance is called occlusion, and it helps protect your teeth from damage and keeps your smile strong for life.

 Many people haven’t heard of “Occlusal Disease,” and that’s okay, you’re not alone!
 Most people have this condition in some form, but it’s often not diagnosed.

 Modern dentistry has shown us that tooth loss isn’t just caused by cavities or gum disease.
-A big cause of tooth damage is occlusal disease, which happens when your bite doesn’t work properly.
+A major cause of tooth damage is occlusal disease, which occurs when your bite doesn’t function properly.

 Occlusal disease means your upper and lower teeth don’t line up or fit together properly.
 This unbalanced bite can hurt your teeth and your jaw.
 It’s a problem with the chewing system, caused by:

-Occlusal disease manifests itself by wear on teeth, cracked teeth, receding gums, sensitive teeth, teeth changing position, and nerve pain.
+Occlusal disease manifests as tooth wear, cracked teeth, receding gums, sensitive teeth, shifting tooth positions, and nerve pain.
 Like any other disease, it is progressive and leads to pain and inflammation of the TMJ.
-Thankfully, at Dazzling Dentistry, we have the most comfortable solutions to treat your occlusal problems and save your smile.
+Thankfully, at Dazzling Dentistry, we offer the most comfortable solutions for treating your occlusal problems and saving your smile.

 How Do We Treat Occlusal Disease with Functional Dentistry?